Menin Gate: Background

 The importance of the town is reflected in the five major battles that occurred around it during the war.
 During the First Battle of Ypres the Allies halted the German Army's advance to the east of the city.
 The German army eventually surrounded the city on three sides, bombarding it throughout much of the war.
 The Second Battle of Ypres marked a second German attempt to take the city in April 1915.
 The third battle is more commonly referred to as Passchendaele, but this 1917 battle was a complex five-month engagement.
 The fourth and fifth battles occurred during 1918.

 British and Commonwealth soldiers often passed through the Menenpoort on their way to the front lines, with some 300,000 of them being killed in the Ypres Salient.
 90,000 of these soldiers have no known graves.

 From September to November 1915, the British 177th Tunnelling Company built tunnelled dugouts in the city ramparts near the Menin Gate.
 These were the first British tunnelled dugouts in the Ypres Salient.

 The carved limestone lions adorning the original gate were damaged by shellfire and were donated to the Australian War Memorial by the mayor of Ypres in 1936.
-They were restored in 1987, and currently reside at the entrance to that memorial, so that all visitors to the memorial pass between them.
+They were restored in 1987, and reside at the entrance to that memorial, so that all visitors to the memorial pass between them.
 Replicas of the original Menin gate lions now sit at the entrance of the original gate in Ypres, a gift by the Australian government in recognition of the 100th anniversary of Australians serving in Flanders during the First World War.